Arizona DUI Attorney Kathleen N. Carey | Arizona DUI Laws | Site Map

 Other alcohol awareness advice centered on proper hydration, especially in the sun.

-Most students who drink are moderate drinkers and drinking excessively in a one-time situation creates an additional risk because they're consuming levels they're not used to, said Lynn Reyes, an alcohol- and other drug-prevention specialist with the Campus Health Service.
+Most students who drink are moderate drinkers and drinking excessively in a one-time situation creates an additional risk because they're consuming levels they're not used to, said Lynn Reyes, an alcohol- and other drug-prevention consultant with the Campus Health Service.

 "Alcohol sometimes clouds judgment, and students do things they'll regret later on," she said.
 "Sexual health comes into play with alcohol."